Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-puzzl3d/TASKS.md

 You plan to start hiring workers next year.
 During this very first year, you are its only workers, all managers.
 Yearly staff movements were, on average, as follows: Out of 15 managers, 5 stayed in the same occupation, 5 moved to operators, and 5 left the firm; Out of 20 engineers, 10 stayed in the same occupation, 2 moved to managers, 5 moved to operators, and 3 left the firm; Out of 50 operators, 45 stayed in the same occupation and 5 left the firm.
 Using this information, predict how many managers, engineers, and operators you will have company will have in one year from now.
 ***

+First, we need information regarding turnover and retention rates for each of the three occupations considered: managers, engineers and operator.
+We also need to known the number of employees in each occupation last year in our industry.
+And finally, we have to consider the current number of employees there are in each occupation in our own firm.
+As we have just launched the business we are 2 managers, 1 engineer and 1 operator.
+Results:
+*Managers= 0,76 - 1 managers
+*Engineers= 0,5 - 1 engineer
+*Operators= 1,816 - 2 operators

+Taking into account the average information of the industry and considering that currently in the company there is only the 4 of us, we expect to have one manager, one enegineer and two operators avoilable in one year from one.
+These numbers come from the results phyton has provided us.
+These are tretated as integrers as they make reference to number of employees.
+***
 ## Task 4
 * Objective: forecast your firm's need for workers and anticipate mismatches using Python (click the black button at the top of the README.md file)
 ***